Student Visa

 In many immigration cases, an expert on legal matters can help speed up the process.
 When you apply for a student visa, the process is fairly simple.

 The application for your visa is reasonably quick and straightforward.
-This means that immigration lawyer’s services are usually not required.
+This means that an immigration lawyer’s services are usually not required.
 Most schools often provide advice with the application process, often through the services of a foreign student adviser or designated school official.

 However, there are instances that leave you no choice but to invest in an immigration expert.
 Having trouble getting your visa?
 Overstayed your visa?
 Or, do you come from a country thought of sponsoring terrorism?
-Then, a lawyer’s help is all you need.
+If so, a lawyer’s help is all you need.
 In the end, the services he offers can be well worth the price.

-Lastly, your student visa allows you to come to the U.S. as a fulltime vocational or nonacademic student, or academic or language student enrolled in a program leading to a degree or certificate.
+Lastly, your student visa allows you to come to the U.S. as a full-time vocational or nonacademic student, or academic or language student enrolled in a program leading to a degree or certificate.

-For your immigration related concerns, you may contact the Quiroga Law Office, PLLC, at 509-927-3840. or email Hector Quiroga, for more information on how to obtain a student visa.
+For your immigration related concerns, you may contact the Quiroga Law Office, PLLC, at (509) 560-7051. or email Hector Quiroga, for more information on how to obtain a student visa.